xformation/xformation-book/README.md

 # Social Impact

+* ### Time

-Instead of spending 90% time in hardware , operation , we can spent that 90% time in innovation , creating better applications that  people can us widely and get benefited.
+  * Instead of spending 90% time in hardware , operation , we can spent that 90% time in innovation , creating better applications that  people can us widely and get benefited.
 We justify our precious time as well as our due responsibilities towards society.
+* ### Money

+  * Today business demand to do more in less.
+Organization will have challenges to deliver more in less CAPEX & OPEX.xformation platform help customers to have elastic infrastructure and application and there reduce any wastage of hardware , people effort.
+* ### Environment

+  * The worldwide server consumption is less than 10% , 90% existing hardware is underutilized.
+We can  create a software defined world and reclaim existing hardware resources.
+Hardware  creates carbon, need power.
+If we reclaim properly the worldwide idle hardware resources even 20% , then world wont need hardware for next 10 years.
+That can sponsor billions of people education.

 ---